rootiest/nvim-updater.nvim/README.md

 The following functions are available in the `nvim_updater` namespace:

-> [!IMPORTANT]
+> [!NOTE]
 > The defaults shown below are for the default configuration.
 > If options aren't provided to the function, the values from
 > the plugin configuration will be used.